 Very few, if any, men or women finish doing down dog pose at the yoga studio, roll up their mats, and that night eat the family dog for dinner.
 Some might have Buffalo wings, which have nothing to do with buffalos, and someone might even have a buffalo burger, which are actual buffalos made into sandwiches.

 Many people who practice yoga today understand the conservative underpinnings of the practice that forswears eating animals.
 Most of them, however, sit on the farm fence about it.
-They try to not hear the bolt guns.
+They don’t want to pick a bone about it.

 Old-school yoga masters like K. Pattabhi Jois, the man who made vinyasa what it is, and B. K. S. Iyengar, the man who made alignment what it is, eschewed eating animals.